NIkolaStaykov/Ransomware-Research-Project-Model/README.md

 # Ransomware-research-project
-This project aims to analyse ransomware throughout the years, the profit hackers made from attacks of the sort and simulate the way modern ransomware spreads in a simulated network
+This project aims to model ransom-payment transactions and optimize the profit from paid ransom with respect various parameters such as backup, risk and campaign costs.
+Another goal of the project is to model the distribution of ransomware throughoout a simulated network of virtual machines.
+It may seem as if the project can be used solely by criminals but by supporting such research, one inevitably finds out a lot about the inner workings of the economy of ransomware and can take the respective actions to restrict its influence